mikejac/node-red-contrib-google-smarthome/README.md

 - Go to [Actions on Google Console](https://console.actions.google.com), in tab *Test* choose *View logs in Google Cloud Platform*.
 - Check if your service is reachable from the outside.
 Use [reqbin.com](https://reqbin.com/) or a similar tool to send a GET request to https://example.com:3001/check (with your hostname and port).
-It must answer with status 200 (OK) and the message "SUCCESS".
+It must answer with status 200 (OK) and the message "SUCCESS: Smart Home service is reachable!" as one of the first lines.
 Use https://www.ssllabs.com/ssltest/ to check your SSL certificate.
 - Check Node-RED's log output.
 Where you find this depends on how you installed Node-Red.
 Usually something like `journalctl -u nodered`, `docker logs <container>` or a file in `/var/log`.
 - Toggle "Enable Node debug" in the configuration node, connect a debug node to the output of the management node and